See the results of our 2022 Personal Finance Study!

 Personal loans can be used for just about anything.
 There are often limited restrictions for how a consumer can use their loans funds.
 Personal loans give consumers the money they need in one lump sum.

 According to an article published by the Federal Reserve Bank of Philadelphia, an increasing number of consumers are starting to use online unsecured personal loans for debt consolidation and credit card payoff.

 Personal loans are also used to finance large purchases or unexpected expenses.
 Depending on a consumer’s needs, this can be for a home repair, car repair, or medical bills.
 In a survey conducted by Ipsos for Forbes Advisor, 25% of respondents who took out a personal loan said they used it for home improvements, and 21% of respondents who took out a personal loan said they used it for medical bills.

 How much can I borrow with a personal loan?

-The average balance of a new unsecured personal loan in the second quarter of 2021 was $7,129, according to TransUnion’s quarterly Industry Insights Report.
+The average balance of a new unsecured personal loan in the fourth quarter of 2022 was $8,018, according to TransUnion's Credit Industry Insights Report.

 What’s the interest rate on a personal loan?

 There is no standard interest rate for personal loans, and the rate for your personal loan can vary.
 Lenders charge their own rates.

 Personal loan rates can depend on factors such as the loan amount and the length of the loan as well as the borrower’s credit history, debt-to-income ratio, and overall financial situation.
 Generally, the better your credit score, the more favorable loan terms you will receive, such as access to lower interest rates.

 Aside from interest payments, lenders may also charge origination fees, application fees, late fees, and prepayment penalties as part of a loan’s annual percentage rate.

 How do you get a personal loan?